centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-servers-cisco-ucs-snmp.md

 Cisco Unified Computing System (UCS) is a system of servers, a network, storage and a storage network in a single platform.

-The Centreon Plugin Pack *Cisco UCS* relies on the SNMP protocol to query and collect status and metrics of the UCS server.
+The Centreon Monitoring Connector *Cisco UCS* relies on the SNMP protocol to query and collect status and metrics of the UCS server.

-## Plugin Pack assets
+## Monitoring Connector assets

 ### Monitored objects